masoudmodabber/commons-protocol/docs/domain.md

 * Cannot be invested to generate more balance.
 * Does not represent ownership of the Commons.
 * Does not represent ownership of another person's labour.
+* Cannot be transferred independently of the Participant.

 Whether balances can expire, decay, or have practical limits remains unresolved.